 The factor of safety or safety factor is a very important term in engineering design.
 While designing any Engineering product or component, safety is of utmost importance.
 To ensure the safety of those items, each component is designed to bear more loads than its actual operating loads.
 So, there will always be some margin or cushion as compared to its operating capabilities.
 This is ensured during the design stage by considering a suitable factor of safety.
-The factor of safety is defined as the ratio of the ultimate stress of the component material to the working stress.
-It denotes the additional strength of the component than the required strength.
+In this article, we will discuss the following:

 Importance of Factor of Safety